-Solo Foster Families - Orange Grove Foster Parents are available to care for children and young people whose needs are so complex requiring a higher level of support and supervision, which precludes the moving in of any other child or young person being placed within the remaining vacancies within the foster home.
-If requested, and by arrangement with the placing authority, additional support services are made available to such young people.
+Solo - Orange Grove Foster Parents are available to care for children and young people whose needs are so complex requiring a higher level of support and supervision, which precludes any other child or young person being placed within the remaining vacancies within the foster home.
+If requested, and by arrangement with the placing authority, additional support services are made available.

-Unaccompanied Asylum Seeking Young People - Orange Grove Fostercare offers foster families for children and young people who are deemed to be unaccompanied asylum seekers and where their residency status within the UK is yet to be determined.
+Unaccompanied Asylum Seeking Young People - Orange Grove Fostercare offers fostering for children and young people who are deemed to be unaccompanied asylum seekers and where their residency status within the UK is yet to be determined.
 Orange Grove Fostercare is able to provide additional training for its Foster Parents to address support in immigration, religion, language and cultural needs and integration within the community and local faith groups.